 The pharmaceutical industry takes on extremely high levels of risk compared to other industries in order to survive and should be compensated appropriately.
 Compared to other industries, returns from the pharmaceutical sector are far lower than similarly ‘innovative’ sectors like Tech.
 In some cases, you are right.
 But remember that drugs eventually go generic.
 We should think of currently high patent protected drug prices as a mortgage that we pay such that future generations are able to equitably and affordably receive treatment that they deserve.

 Without the high prices of branded drugs, the incentive for developing them would disappear.
 As a society, we should be willing to pay the price for life saving medicines, and that is why we have insurance to help bear the brunt of the cost.
 Remember that drugs are the most humane way of receiving healthcare, and are extremely cost effective.
 In addition, the ability of large, experienced companies like Pfizer to assemble complex supply chains (with the capital to guarantee orders) and thereby deliver valuable drugs at scale is one of those things never mentioned in “Big Pharma makes ungodly profits” rants.
 Keith Robison on Twitter.
-Without large companies leading logistics, we would need to live in a world where we can’t guarantee the pharmacy can fill our perscription.
+Without large companies leading logistics, we would need to live in a world where we can’t guarantee the pharmacy can fill our prescription.
 Do we want that?

 With regards to drugs that are already generic, these markets should be competitive and generics manufacturers do indeed drive down the price.
 We should be careful however, about quality of generics (a good book on the subject is Bottle of Lies by Katherine Eban).
 We shouldn’t be so price sensitive that we allow poor quality generics to get through the rigorous standards of the FDA.